Free Australian shipping for orders $100+

 FAQ's

 If you are a new user of Gel Nail Polish, please don’t be disheartened if your first few manicures don’t last as long as expected.
 There are many tips and tricks to applying Gel Nail Polish that make the difference between a long-lasting application and an application that doesn’t last long enough (i.e. chips easily or peels).
 Often, new users of Gel Nail Polish make small mistakes during the application process that cause premature chipping or peeling.
-Once you master your Gel Polish application you will get no peeling and may get minor chipping at the end of your manicures life.
+Once you've mastered your Gel Polish application, you'll enjoy flawless, long-lasting manicures time and time again.
 Practice really does make perfect!

 Please be patient, read our Application Guide carefully, and take note of our tips and tricks.

 • Ensure your nails are strong enough for a gel manicure.
 If your nails are too weak, they can bend and cause the Gel Nail Polish to pull away from the nail.
-Nourish your nails with products such as Cuticle Oil, Moisturiser and Nail Defense to improve their strength, and consider trying a Builder Gel in your manicure.
+Nourish your nails with products such as Cuticle Oil, Moisturiser and Nail Defense to improve their strength, and consider adding a Builder Gel into your manicure routine.

 • Nail prep is very important and will directly influence the longevity of your mani or pedi.
 Before applying your Gel Nail Polish, gently buff the entire surface of each nail.
-Make sure to buff in one direction and remember, you are trying to rough up your nails, not make them smooth, so the whole nail should appear dull (not shiny) from the buffing.
-You need to be very thorough with the buffing, paying particular attention to the sides of the nails and around the cuticle, as this is where lifting may occur if they are not buffed correctly.
+Make sure to buff in one direction and remember, you are trying to rough up your nails not make them smooth, so the whole nail should appear dull from the buffing (not shiny).
+You need to be very thorough with the buffing, paying particular attention to the sides of the nails and around the cuticle, as this is where lifting may occur if not buffed correctly.

-• Make sure to clean your nails thoroughly after buffing, as any buffing dust, oil, etc will reduce adhesion of the gel and affect the longevity.
-Apply Nail Polish Remover to a Lint Free Wipe and thoroughly clean the nails, under the nails and around the cuticles.
+• Make sure to clean your nails thoroughly after buffing, as any residual buffing dust, oil or other contaminants will reduce adhesion of the gel and affect the longevity.
+To clean, simply apply Nail Polish Remover to a Lint Free Wipe and thoroughly clean the surface of your nails, including the area under your nails and around the cuticles.

 • Use Nail Primer before your Base Coat to prime and dehydrate the nails.